JakeWimberley/AniDot/README.md

 shows.
 (US users may remember the "big board" used in the final round of the Richard Dawson and Ray Combs versions of *Family Feud*.)
 The vast improvements in LED technology during the 1990s led to many displays being replaced with cheaper, more reliable, and often multi-color LED displays.
+A compelling advantage of flip-dots, however, is that they only require power to *change*, i.e., they retain the display state without power.

 I am nostalgic about technology and have an appreciation for "character."
 To me, flip-dots, with their relatively low resolution, mechanical flaws and